Congress probes Islamic State counter-propaganda operations

 The investigation by the House Oversight and Government Affairs Committee follows reporting by The Associated Press in January that uncovered critical problems with the program known as WebOps and revealed conflicts of interest in a new contract potentially worth $500 million to expand psychological operations against terrorist groups.

-The AP found the management behind WebOps is so beset with incompetence, cronyism and flawed data that multiple people with direct knowledge of it say it's having little impact.
+The AP found the WebOps programis so beset with incompetence and flawed data that multiple people with direct knowledge of it say it's having little impact.

 "Recent allegations of failings in our fight against ISIS, particularly among leadership, are disturbing," the committee's Republican chairman, Jason Chaffetz of Utah, said in a statement.